Sea cucumbers are echinoderms with elongated, spiny-skinned bodies. They live at the bottom of the lower Chesapeake Bay’s deep, salty waters.

-Burrow into the sand or mud at the bottom of deep waters, leaving only their head or rear openings exposed.
+Burrows into the sand or mud at the bottom of deep waters, leaving only its head or rear opening exposed.

 The sea cucumber uses its tentacles to capture plankton and other tiny particles, then sweeps the food into its mouth.